 Kenny has over 20 years of regional economic development and management consulting experience focused on helping companies develop and execute their location strategies and helping communities achieve their goals.

 McDonald has an extensive economic development background, having held positions in North Carolina, South Carolina, Georgia and New Mexico.
 He was also a principal consultant at Fluor’s Global Locations Strategies unit, working with companies to evaluate locations across North America, Asia and Europe.

 Kenny has worked with a variety of industries including automotive, biotechnology, aerospace, pharma and advanced electronics.
 He has consulted manufacturing and logistics operations and advised numerous headquarters, research and development, and technology facilities.

-McDonald serves on the governance committee of the International Economic Development Council (IEDC), and is committed to developing the profession to meet the changing needs of business and government.
+McDonald serves as the chair of the International Economic Development Council (IEDC), and is committed to developing the profession to meet the changing needs of business and government.
 He also serves on numerous local boards of directors and is a frequent speaker on the subject of regional economic competitiveness.

 Kenny resides with his wife and three children in New Albany.

 The economic developer’s mission is as important as any nonprofit’s in the community.
 Helping create job opportunities for people is incredibly motivating.
 We're impacting lives in the most fundamental way.